cmry/sakuin/README.md

 it under the main URL it should be changed to `/`.
 If you want to change the filedir that `sakuin` monitors, change `fdir` to point *from sakuin* to that directory.

+## Adding New User

+To add new users, edit the name and password in `new_user.py` and run the script.